 Where to go for counselling in Hong Kong

-With flexible payment options and a range of counsellors, St. John’s is a centrally-located option that we really like.
+With flexible payment options and a range of counsellors, St John’s is a centrally located option that we really like.
 The staff are friendly and help put at ease any worries or concerns you may have about the process.
-Whether you’re looking for self help or if you want to strengthen your relationship, one of the 30 counsellors on the team will be able to help (and in a variety of languages).
+Whether you’re looking for self-help or if you want to strengthen your relationship, one of the 30 counsellors on the team will be able to help – and in a variety of languages, too.

 Hong Kong Psychological Counselling Centre, Unit B, 5/F, Hua Chiao Commercial Centre, 678 Nathan Road, Mong Kok, Hong Kong, p.
 6676 4236

-Targeting age groups between 19 and 30, and family counselling, Breakthrough Counselling Centre’s counsellors have undertaken professional training and offer their services at an affordable price.
+Targeting age groups between 19 and 30, as well as family counselling, Breakthrough Counselling Centre’s counsellors have undertaken professional training and offer their services at an affordable price.
 Each session lasts for 50 minutes and each session costs 1.7% of your monthly income (you need to provide supporting documents to show your monthly salary).
 Services are provided in Cantonese only.

-The Vine is an international church that also offers counselling services, conducted in English.
-Due to Covid-19, all services are held online with government restrictions on religious gathering.
-Before signing up for regular counselling, the counsellor will set up a free 15-minute consultation via phone call.
-Subsequent sessions will last about 50 minutes and will be charged.
+The Vine is an international church that also offers English counselling services under the name Oasis.
+Before you’re able to sign up for regular counselling, the counsellor will first set up a free 15-minute consultation via phone call.
+Subsequent paid sessions will last about 50 minutes.

-ReSource The Counselling Centre was established almost 50 years ago as a registered charitable organisation offering multi-lingual professional counselling service for people residing in Hong Kong.
+Established almost 50 years ago as a registered charitable organisation, Resource offers multi-lingual professional counselling service for people residing in Hong Kong.
 Counselling focuses on relationship difficulties, parenting issues, anxiety, stress, depression, and more severe mental health issues.
-At present, they can offer counselling in at least seven languages – English, Cantonese, Putonghua, Russian, Hindi, Marathi, and Marwadi.
+At present, they can offer counselling in at least seven languages: English, Cantonese, Putonghua, Russian, Hindi, Marathi, and Marwadi.

-You can register for their free sessions on their MeetUp page.
+Register for its free sessions on its MeetUp page.